Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Results

+{By combining the bright standard siren measurement from GW170817 with a better measurement of peculiar velocity \citep{Mukherjee:2019qmm}, we show the corresponding posterior on $H_0$ in Fig.~\ref{fig:h0all} with the median value of $H_0= 75.4_{-6}^{+11}$ km/s/Mpc (68.3$\%$ ETI) for $\Delta z=0.05$ and $z_{\rm max}=2$.
+The value of $H_0$ for other choices of $\Delta z$ and $z_{\rm max}$ are mentioned in Table \ref{tab:1}.
+In comparison, the median and 68.3$\%$ ETI from GW170817 is $H_0= 72.8_{-8}^{+15}$ km/s/Mpc \citep{Mukherjee:2019qmm}---our combined constraint thus provides a slight improvement on the errorbar.
+The values of the Hubble constant are consistent with each other within about 1-$\sigma$ for all the choices of $z_{\rm max}$ and $\Delta z$.
+As the GW-galaxy cross-correlation is not detected, the choices of prior on redshift (such as $z_{\rm max}$ and $\Delta z$) mildly impact the results.}

-By combining the bright standard siren measurement from GW170817 with a better measurement of peculiar velocity \cite{Mukherjee:2019qmm}, we show the corresponding posterior on $H_0$ in Fig.~\ref{fig:h0all} with the median value of $H_0= 67.0_{-3.8}^{+6.3}$ km/s/Mpc (68.3$\%$ ETI).
-This provides tighter constraints in the value of the Hubble constant than previous measurements.
-In Fig.~\ref{fig:h0all} we compare the GW measurements of $H_0$ with the measurements from Planck, $H_0= 67.4^{+0.5}_{-0.5}$ km/s/Mpc \cite{Planck:2018vyg} and with the measurement of $H_0=73.04^{+1.05}_{-1.05}$ km/s/Mpc from SH0ES \cite{Riess:2021jrx}.\footnote{The ACT and WMAP measurement is $H_0= 67.6^{+1.1}_{-1.1}$ km/s/Mpc \cite{ACT:2020gnv}.
-The measurement using TRGB as a calibrator is $H_0=69.8 \pm 0.6$ (stat) $\pm 1.6$ (sys) \cite{Freedman:2021ahq}.
-The strong lensing measurement from H0LiCOW is $H_0= 73.3_{-1.8}^{+1.7}$ km/s/Mpc \cite{Wong:2019kwg}.} The current measurements from the dark sirens are not sufficiently constraining yet to resolve the tension in the value of $H_0$ \cite{Verde:2019ivm, DiValentino:2021izs}.
-Though the systematic uncertainties in our measurement of $H_0$ are smaller than the statistical uncertainties, in future with more GW sources and better galaxy catalog, we will be able to better assess the influence of any systematic uncertainties.
+In Fig.~\ref{fig:h0all} we compare the GW measurements of $H_0$ with the measurements from Planck, $H_0= 67.4^{+0.5}_{-0.5}$ km/s/Mpc \citep{Planck:2018vyg} and with the measurement of $H_0=73.04^{+1.05}_{-1.05}$ km/s/Mpc from SH0ES \citep{Riess:2021jrx}.
+The current measurements from the dark sirens are not sufficiently constraining yet to resolve the $H_0$ tension \citep{Verde:2019ivm, DiValentino:2021izs,Dainotti:2021pqg}.
+Though the systematic uncertainties in our measurement of $H_0$ are smaller than the statistical uncertainties, in the future with more GW sources and a better galaxy catalog, we will be able to better assess the influence of any systematic uncertainties.

-This measurement of the expansion history does not depend directly on the choice of GW mass distribution nor on whether the mass distribution follows a power-law mass distribution or a power-law + Gaussian peak model \cite{LIGOScientific:2021psn}.
-It only depends on the maximum allowed mass of individual BHs.
-This is primarily because the maximum mass of the BHs determines the maximum luminosity distance up to which a source can be detected from a given detector sensitivity.
-This luminosity distance threshold, in combination with the allowed priors on the cosmological parameters, sets the maximum redshift in the prior on GW source redshift out to which one needs to explore the cross-correlation signal.
-However, with the currently existing galaxy surveys, we are not able to go beyond $z=0.5$ due to limited sky coverage and the limited redshift reach of the galaxy catalogs.

-The GW bias parameters encode information about the GW source population and their connection to galaxies.
-Hence we marginalize over the GW bias parameters to infer cosmological parameters correctly and mitigate population assumptions.
-At large angular scales ($\ell<30$), the GW bias parameter is expected to follow the dark matter distribution in the linear regime, and will not exhibit scale dependence.
-So, in this analysis, we have not considered any scale dependence in the GW bias parameter.